vechain/vebetterdao/README.md

 #### Deploy to self hosted solo

-First browse to `./packages/config/solo-staging.ts` and set the url of your solo node in the `nodeUrl` and `urls` fields.
+First browse to `./packages/config/testnet-staging.ts` and set the url of your solo node in the `nodeUrl` and `urls` fields.
 Then run the following command:

 ```

-yarn contracts:deploy:solo-staging
+yarn contracts:deploy:testnet-staging

 ```